apache/flink/docs/hadoop_compatibility.md

 - use a Hadoop `Mapper` as [FlatMapFunction](dataset_transformations.html#flatmap).
 - use a Hadoop `Reducer` as [GroupReduceFunction](dataset_transformations.html#groupreduce-on-grouped-dataset).

 This document shows how to use existing Hadoop MapReduce code with Flink.
+Please refer to the [Connecting to other systems](example_connectors.html) guide for reading from Hadoop supported file systems.

 ### Project Configuration